otatebe/chfs/doc/chfsctl.1.md

 # OPTIONS
 -A
 : adds chfsd servers to an existing server pool.
-CHFS_SERVER or CHFS_SERVERS should be defined.
+CHFS_SERVER should be defined.

 -c scratch_dir
 : specifies a scratch directory.
 If the directory does not exist, it will be created.
 Default is /tmp/$USER.